 When you mention urban culture, street art is inevitably going to be included.
 They had a few artists creating pieces, which I saw just outside the Hayward Gallery.
 I also caught this awesome Stik piece, under the Hungerford Bridge where the parkour was happening:

-Tom and I visited the weekend before, which was Storge Weekend.
+My partner and I visited the weekend before, which was Storge Weekend.
 There they centered the festival around the Tanabata Fukingashi decorations – streamers that are created to celebrate the Japanese star festival, which is a festival of love as well.
 You can see them at the back of the Royal Festival Hall where the food market is.

 While you’re there, be sure to go to the Tunnel of Love.
 I found the actual tunnel a little bit unsettling, because there were giggles coming out of the walls and it just seemed like one of those horror films where someone is going crazy and hears laughing and sees people spinning around in their minds.
 I’m sure you know what I’m talking about.